wasimscctech/CCTech-Intermediate/catcommand/README.md

 Single argument

-When single argument is provided, then check if it Directory of fileName.
+When single argument is provided, then check if it is Directory or a fileName.

 2. If an argument is directory, then print out "DirectoryName/: Is a directory". >> cat DirectoryName